bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/node-on-kubernetes.rst

 Try to access the ``<dns/ip of your exposed bigchaindb service endpoint>:80`` on your browser.
 You must receive a json output that shows the BigchainDB server version among other things.

+Use the Python Driver to send some transactions to the BigchainDB node and verify that your node or cluster works as expected.